sam-shridhar1950f/vla-attribution/README.md

 ![sample frames](results/figures/sample_frames.png)

-The camera inputs for one frame each: LIBERO (top, simulation) and DROID (bottom, real), with exterior and wrist views.
+The camera inputs for one frame each: LIBERO (top, sim) and DROID (bottom, real), with exterior and wrist views.

 ![libero vs droid](results/figures/libero_vs_droid.png)